secastles/netscanner/README.md

 # netscanner
-A simple script to:
+A simple python script to:
 - Automate scanning of local network with nmap
 - Store found hosts/mac addresses in a SQLite database
 - Send email notification when new hosts are found

+## Prerequisites
-Prerequisites: nmap and python-nmap
+nmap and python-nmap

+## Configuration
 Must be run using sudo in order to provide necessary rights to nmap.

 Example running from console (verbose logging):